Q: What is AWS DeepRacer

 Q: How much time do you get to race on a track in the Summit Circuit?

-You have four minutes on the track to attempt to get a valid lap time and enter the leaderboard.
-A valid lap is one where your car can complete a lap around the track without going off the track more than three times.
-Full rules can be found in the AWS DeepRacer League Terms and Conditions.
+You have three minutes on the track to attempt to get a valid lap time and enter the leaderboard.
+Intime trial racing, a valid lap is one where your car can complete a lap around the track without goingoff the track more than three times.
+In head-to-head racing, a valid lap is one where your car can complete a lap before our AWS DeepRacer X bot car crosses the finish line.
+Full rules can be foundin the AWS DeepRacer League Terms and Conditions.

 Q: How long does a Virtual Circuit race last?

-Each virtual race will last a month (from the 1st day of the month to the last day of the month).
+Each virtual race will last one month (from the 1st business day of the month to the last day of the month).

 Q: How many Virtual Circuit races are there?